Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Introduction

 In Section 4, we apply local analysis techniques on an isolated Mott memristor, including linearization and small-signal analysis, pole-zero diagram, Chua's LA theorem, and frequency response.
 Its complex-domain ($s$-domain) equivalent circuit derived by Laplace transform contains three virtual elements --- a negative nonlinear capacitor in parallel with a negative nonlinear resistor, both in series with a positive nonlinear resistor.
 The negative $s$-domain capacitance gives rise to an apparent inductive response, similar to the memristive models of potassium and sodium ion channels~\cite{Chua12}.
 We found that an isolated Mott memristor about a fixed point dwells either in the locally passive (LP) or the EOC region.
 The EOC region coincides with the NDR region in its steady-state or DC I–V locus.
-The crossover between the LP and EOC regions also manifests itself in the small-signal frequency response, which shows a sign reversal in the real part of the impedance (complexity) function Re$Z(s;Q)$ as predicted by the fourth LA criterion.
-In the frequency domain, an isolated Mott memristor is equivalent to a positive inductor in series with a resistor that is positive in the LP region and negative in the EOP domain.
+Brown et al.~\cite{Brown22a} elaborated that for an extended electro-thermal memristor, the coincidence between NDR and EOC or LA regions is not guaranteed.
+Therefore NDR shall not be used as a sole signature for EOC.
+In our case, the crossover between the LP and EOC regions also manifests itself in the small-signal frequency response, which shows a sign reversal in the real part of the impedance (complexity) function Re$Z(s;Q)$ as predicted by the fourth LA criterion.
+In the frequency domain, an isolated Mott memristor is equivalent to a positive inductor in series with a resistor that is positive in the LP region and negative in the EOC domain.
 We derived the parametric Nyquist plot of the LP~$\leftrightarrow$~EOC crossover at a single current level, then extended it to a 2D color scale map of Re$Z(s;Q)$ to visualize the LP and EOC regions in the parameter space spanned by frequency and current, which is effectively a phase diagram for complexity.
 We also examined the scaling trend of the EOC region versus the device size, which shows that the VO$_2$ conduction channel radius is the relevant dimension for device miniaturization to enhance the EOC frequency regime.